 Written at the end of the 20th century by a Franciscan priest, The Ragamuffin Gospel has become a favorite among Christians from all traditions.
 Manning, a self-professed “Ragamuffin,” offers up an interpretation of Christianity that is both aligned with 2,000 years of Christian tradition and controversial at the same time.

-The reason it is the fifth on the list is because you should read it after you’ve digested some of the content from Wright, Ortberg, Stott, and Lewis.
-His perspective is essential for any person seeking to gain a better understanding of the Christian faith, but it requires some background knowledge.
+The reason it is the fifth on the list is that you should read it after you’ve digested some of the content from Wright, Ortberg, Stott, and Lewis.
+His perspective is essential for anyone seeking a better understanding of the Christian faith.
+But it requires some background knowledge.

 Here’s the gist of it

-In the first half of the Bible that we call the Old Testament, we read about people who thought they could earn their way into God’s family the same way a teenager makes a basketball team or a candidate wins an election.
+In the first half of the Bible that we call the Old Testament, we read about people who thought they could earn their way into God’s family.
+Like when a teenager makes a basketball team or a candidate wins an election.
 They believed that if they kept enough laws, followed enough religious rules, or worshipped God with all their heart, He would let them into His family.
 Basically, they believed that they could earn their way into heaven.

-Out of insecurity or a desire to be accepted, people think that if they be just good enough, go to church enough, serve food to poor people enough, God will forgive their sins and let them into heaven.
+Out of insecurity or a desire to be accepted, people think that if they are just good enough, go to church enough, and serve food to poor people enough, God will forgive their sins and let them into heaven.